Macil/browserify-hmr/README.md

 run within the same javascript environment, then each must have a unique bundle key.
 The bundle key defaults to a value created by combining the update mode and update url, so you generally don't need to worry about this option.

+`K, tlskey` is the path to the key file to use for HTTPS mode.

+`C, tlscert` is the path to the certificate file to use for HTTPS mode.

+`tlsoptions` is an object of options to pass to the call to `https.createServer`.
+Note that this object must be JSONifiable, so use strings instead of any buffers inside of it.

 If you don't use the default websocket update mode, then you'll need to manually tell browserify-hmr when it should check for and apply updates.
 You